The Church by The Lost Abbey: A Unique Brewery Experience in San Diego's Historic Venue

 The Church by The Lost Abbey stands out as a remarkable meeting place in San Diego’s East Village neighborhood, perfect for friends seeking a unique and vibrant atmosphere.
 Housed within a converted 116-year-old former Mexican Presbyterian church, this brewery offers a compelling mix of historic charm and modern craft brewing culture.
 Spanning 2,600 square feet indoors alongside a sprawling 3,000-square-foot outdoor beer garden, guests can enjoy the spacious and thoughtfully designed ambiance.
 The brewery’s interior showcases a monastery theme with authentic church elements such as custom stained-glass artwork by local artist Paul Bloomquist, pew-style benches, and a centerpiece altar, creating a distinctive setting that blends reverence with relaxation.
 Featuring 32 tap handles, The Church serves a wide variety of their acclaimed Belgian-inspired craft beers and offerings from sister brands, ensuring there is something for all tastes.
 A standout feature is the Après-like ski deck, an inviting outdoor space reminiscent of alpine social scenes, providing a lively spot to unwind.
 The Church’s combination of rich historical architecture, artisan design, and a broad, quality beer selection makes it an excellent venue for friends to gather, socialize, and enjoy exceptional brews in an unforgettable setting.

-Here's what people think of The Church by The Lost Abbey
+What people think of The Church by The Lost Abbey, based on reviews

 As of recent, The Church by The Lost Abbey holds a 4.8-star rating based on 215 reviews.